Blue Lights (2023 TV series): Critical response

-Series one of Blue Lights received generally positive reviews.
+Series 1 of Blue Lights received generally positive reviews.
 On review aggregator website Rotten Tomatoes, it has an approval rating of 91% based on 11 reviews.
 The website's critical consensus reads, "Intelligently plotted and well-acted, this gruff low-budget procedural gets the green light for an addictive binge watch".
 Hugo Rifkind of The Times wrote of series one: "The overall arc is subtle, with none of your Line of Duty or Happy Valley-style cliffhangers ...
-In place and tone, it’s excellent".
-Carol Midgley of The Times commented that it was "a complicated, cleverly observed, funny and (at times) horrific drama that is a cut above your average police procedural".
-Anita Singh of Daily Telegraph gave the series five out of five, writing: "There isn’t a duff line or an overcooked scene to be found here.
+In place and tone, it’s excellent".Carol Midgley of The Times commented that it was "a complicated, cleverly observed, funny and (at times) horrific drama that is a cut above your average police procedural".
+Anita Singh of The Daily Telegraph gave the series five out of five, writing: "There isn’t a duff line or an overcooked scene to be found here.
 The various storylines knit together into one satisfying conclusion".
 Dan Einav of Financial Times wrote: "The series revolves around three new recruits who offer a fresh perspective on a profession that we’ve grown accustomed to seeing through the jaundiced filter of a cynical old-timer."
-Eilis O'Hanlon of Irish Independent wrote "[Series one of] Blue Lights is an unexpectedly tense and engaging addition to the increasingly long list of police dramas on TV".
+Eilis O'Hanlon of Irish Independent wrote "[Series 1 of] Blue Lights is an unexpectedly tense and engaging addition to the increasingly long list of police dramas on TV".
 Sean O'Grady of The Independent gave the series three out of five, writing: "There are flashes of gallows humour, almost literally, but the gloom is otherwise unrelieved, and frankly is a bit tiresome to watch".

-Rebecca Nicholson of The Guardian called series one "much more than just another cop show".
+Rebecca Nicholson of The Guardian called Series 1 "much more than just another cop show".
 She gave the series five out of five, writing that she was "engrossed", describing it as "well-crafted, fantastically tense, thrilling stuff", and "one of the best shows of the year".
 Alison Rowat of The Herald wrote that: "Though made for relative pennies compared to the glossy offerings of the streaming channels, this Belfast-set police procedural was a class act, one that made a virtue of its location without straying into cliche or settling for neat answers".
 Alberto Carlos of Espinof called the series "an excellent police series: it is intense, intelligent and absolutely essential".
 Ian Acheson in The Spectator called it a "near perfect cop drama" that "manages to humanise the lives of the men and women in the Police Service of Northern Ireland without mawkishness" that despite "some procedural howlers that have clearly been let loose in the service of the storylines", leaves viewers "in for a rare treat". Ángel S. Harguindey of El Pais wrote that "The premise is nothing new, but it has one virtue: its narrative style is uncomplicated and has no need to resort to heroic gestures".